,

 A father, mother and two daughters sit on a bench on a college campus on a sunny afternoon.

-Allen and Meg Nivens (BSED ’95) might not reside on campus anymore, but the University of Georgia community remains close to their hearts.
+Allen and Meg (BSED ’95) Nivens might not reside on campus anymore, but the University of Georgia community remains close to their hearts.

 The Gainesville residents can trace some deep roots back to Athens.
 As a child, Meg enjoyed the “glory years” of the early 1980s, with Herschel Walker prowling the Sanford Stadium field, and she eventually earned a degree alongside her brother.
 The eldest grandson of an alumnus, Allen spent dozens of weekends Between the Hedges as he grew up, and while he didn’t attend UGA, his fandom for the Bulldogs and affection for the red and black remained strong.